cchudzicki-ocw-testing/RES.2-008-summer-2020/content/pages/instructor-insights.md

 ### **Lectures**

-- Met twice per week for 1.5 hours per session; 12 sessions total; mandatory attendance.
+- Met twice per week for 2 hours per session; 12 sessions total; mandatory attendance.

-### **Recitations**

-- Met once per week for 1 hour per session; mandatory attendance.
-- In recitations, the teaching assistant fielded questions from students and helped them work through sample problems.

 ### **Out of Class**

-- Outside of class, students completed weekly problem sets and studied for the midterm and final exam.
+- Outside of class, students completed weekly problem sets on fundamental topics, as well as interactive coding assignments to simulate and analyze various thermodynamic systems.
+As a final group project, each student picked one of these systems and provided an in-depth analysis and simulation to better understand its potential for reducing greenhouse gas emissions.